foundry4/job-roles/squad-manager.md

 £60,000 - £70,000pa + benefits

+**Apply**

+Email jukesie@notbinary.co.uk with a CV (or a link to LinkedIn if you prefer) and a few words about what appeals to you about this role.
+We'll take it from there.

 **Hiring process**

 Interviews will consist of an initial conversation with one of the Partners to get an idea of your working history and approach.
 If successful then there will be a more technical interview with the lead specialist.
 We don’t do riddles or whiteboards - we ask straight questions and are looking for evidence of potential as much as experience.
 Interviews can be in person or via the video chat client of your preference - candidates choice.